quizbowl/collegecalendar/difficulty-scale.md

 But HS nationals is near Medium difficulty.

 [^1]: This scale is preferably called “the college quizbowl calendar difficulty scale,”
-      and the unit of difficulty is a “dot” (not “circle” or “star”).
+      and the unit of difficulty is a “dot” (not “circle” or “star” or “level”).